sbednarz/scilab/2020/03/README.md

 <img src="ex2.png"/>

 Calculate the flow rates and compositions of the distillate and bottom streams.
+Hint: do materials balances for column 1 and column 2 separately.

 Please develop and send back the Scilab script (.sce) calculating the problem as your answer.